wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.14 =
+* New: WordPress v4.3 "primary column" support for the Settings/Media Library Assistant Views and Uploads tabs
+* Fix: WordPress v4.3 CSS style updates for the Quick Edit and Bulk Edit areas
+* Fix: For WordPress v4.2.x and earlier the Media/Assistant submenu table "icon" column width is adjusted for Icon Size values other than the default.
+* Fix: A few minor HTML markup issues on the Settings/Media Library Assistant General tab have been corrected.

 = 2.13 =
 * New: I am delighted to announce **Dutch and Swedish translations** of the plugin's main screens.
 Many thanks to Harm Kramer and John Larsen for their contributions!
 * New: For **WordPress 4.3+**, the Media/Assistant submenu table has been updated to support the new **primary column** features.